 Arguably one of the most competitive and entertaining leagues in the world, the English Premier League attracts some of the world’s biggest and best players with the offer of huge financial rewards.

-To date, the English Premier League has welcomed 1,612 foreign footballers from over 100 countries including Oman and even the Seychelles but not all of them have turned out to be a resounding success.
+To date, the league has welcomed 1,612 foreign footballers from over 100 countries including Oman and even the Seychelles but not all of them have turned out to be a resounding success.

-We have seen on countless occasions a “world-class” player, highly regarded on the continent move to an English Premier League club only to pack their bags and leave shortly after.
+We have seen on countless occasions a “world-class” player, highly regarded on the continent move to a Premier League club only to pack their bags and leave shortly after.

 Why is this?